antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ![Configure Analysis Level in Visual Studio](PropertyPage.png)

 In the future we will add a new Analysis Level for every release of .NET.
-So about a year from now when we are getting ready to release .NET 6 we'll add (you guessed it!) analysis level 6.
+So, about a year from now when we are getting ready to release .NET 6 we'll add (you guessed it!) analysis level 6.
 Once we've arrived at that distance future shore the short names would have these new meanings:

 | Short Name | Analysis Level  |